 We have proven, effective ways to close gaps in how blood pressure is measured and managed through three simple, evidence-based healthcare practices that are adoptable and sustainable in diverse settings.
-We are scaling these effective practices across the U.S. and key global markets, aiming to benefit 100 million patients.
+We are scaling these effective practices across the U.S., aiming to benefit 100 million patients.
 Improving hypertension control will directly result in millions of longer, healthier lives.

 American Heart Association, Inc.website: http://www.heart.org